Topics

 5. Saltwater ecosystems (marine/ocean systems)

 From a social-ecological perspective, the focus on plastics – aside from production and commercial handling – should be on consumption.
 This involves e.g. changing the unencumbered use of plastics, testing the acceptance of plastic alternatives, and removing microplastics from indispensable consumer products (tooth pastes, shower gels, etc.).
 Consumers can also contribute to higher plastic recycling rates.
-Finally, testing which positive effects may result from reduction in plastic production and use of plastic goods constitutes another research factor in this vein.
+Finally, testing which positive effects result from reduction in plastic production and use of plastic goods constituted another research factor in this vein.

 Oceans end up as the constant and central “sink” of the plastics lifecycle.
 Although more research has been done on (micro-) plastics in marine systems compared to freshwater systems, the state of knowledge on oceans is still patchy.
-The projects in this area of the “Plastic in Environment” research focus concentrate on the Weser and Warnow river watersheds, including their estuaries and coastal waters.
+The projects in this area of the “Plastic in Environment” research focus concentrated on the Weser and Warnow river watersheds, including their estuaries and coastal waters.